adsurkasur/tgatb-habit-tracker/docs/ANDROID_SETUP.md

 This guide helps you set up Android development for the TGATB Habit Tracker on **Windows**, **macOS**, and **Linux**.

+> Audit note (2025-12-12): The codebase includes a working Capacitor configuration and Android Gradle settings (AGP `8.13.0`).
+System bar handling is centralized in `hooks/use-system-bars-unified.ts`.
+Before building, confirm your local JDK, Gradle and Android SDK versions match the project requirements and consult `docs/ANDROID_15_COMPATIBILITY.md` for Android 15 specifics.

 ## 🚀 Quick Start

 1. **Check prerequisites**: `npm run setup:android`